Christopher Markey

 Christopher M. Markey is an American lawyer and politician serving as a member of the Massachusetts House of Representatives from the 9th Bristol district.
 A member of the Democratic Party, he was first elected in 2010.
+He is currently running for Bristol County District Attorney.

 Early life & career

 Markey was born in 1967 to Carol Markey (née Tweedie) and John "Jack" Markey.
 He has a brother, John Jr., and two sisters, Carol Ann and Jennifer.

 Markey's father served six terms as mayor of New Bedford from 1972 to 1982 and seventeen years as a judge on the city's Third District Court.
 His mother was an advocate for Voice of the Faithful during the Catholic Church sexual abuse scandal.

 He attended Bishop Stang High School (1986), Stonehill College (1990), and Southern New England School of Law, where he graduated cum laude in 1994.

 While attending law school, Markey was a Witness Victim Advocate in the Bristol County District Attorney's Office.
 He later served as an assistant district attorney in that office from 1995 until 2007, when he went into private practice.
 Markey continues to practice law and received the Massachusetts Bar Association's Legislator of the Year Award in 2019.